aimee-ault/aimeeault.com/_posts/2015-09-24-your-pull-request-sucks.md

 It’s common as a developer to think about learning from other developers from a strictly technical perspective: “Bob has more experience with this system than I do and can share information with me about it” or “Lisa is really good with CoffeeScript and might know of something that works better here…” but on a daily basis, every time you are interacting with other developers, you are subconsciously learning something about communication by trial and error.
 Any time you walk into a dead end with someone through miscommunication or find that something is useful to another person, that’s noteworthy and should impact how you verbalize things in the future!
 Don’t make people’s brains explode.

 ![](https://s3.amazonaws.com/aimeeault.com/irCpBtzWVDIeI.gif)

-I’d love to hear other developers’ thoughts, stories, and musings on how they set up pull requests and ways they’ve found room for improvement.
-Do you hate my principles?
-Do you love them?
-Do you have your own different standards?
-Comment below.